fgrehm/vagrant-lxc/README.md

 There is a set of [rake tasks](tasks/boxes.rake) that you can use to build base boxes as needed.
-By default it won't include any provisioning tool and you can pick the one you want by providing some environment variables.
+By default it won't include any provisioning tool and you can pick the ones you want by providing some environment variables.

 For example: